 Type of litter

-You also want to consider the type of kitty litter you use.
-Your cat may not poop in their litter box if you’ve recently tried out a new or scented litter.
+You also want to consider the type of cat litter you use.
+Your cat may not poop in their litter box if you’ve recently tried out a new or scented litter which cats tend to dislike.
 Acclimating your cat to a different litter, such as high-quality, all-natural clumping litter, can be accomplished with a few training tips.
 Also, recognize that cats have preferences just like humans, so if acclimating to a new litter is not going well and the previous litter is still available, consider switching back to it for a while.
+According to studies, cats tend to prefer clay-clumping litter rather than silica or pellet litter.

 Another reason for your cat pooping on the floor could be the location of the litter box.
 If it is placed in an area that becomes difficult for your cat to access, they may not be able to use it easily.